 Plant Climbing Roses

-Tidy up existing roses by removing dead or diseased stems.
-Use climbing wire, twine or twist ties to tie any stray shoots to the structure or arch.
+- Use climbing wire, twine or twist ties to tie any stray shoots to the structure or arch.

 Plant Hedges & Prune Shrubs

-By planting hedges now, they will establish and make good growth in their first season.
-Newly planted hedges require pruning for their first couple of years after planting.
-Pruning of any hedging should be carried out around now, before birds start to nest.
-After this, maintenance trimming can be continued, usually once a year for informal hedges and twice a year for formal hedges.
+Pruning of any established hedging should be carried out around now, before birds start to nest.
+After this, maintenance trimming can be continued - usually once a year for informal hedges and twice a year for formal hedges.

-Cut back the stems of Dogwoods and Willows hard to ensure bright stem colour for next winter.
-You can prune shrubs at any time of year if it’s necessary - for example, to remove broken branches or diseased wood, or to remove growth that is obstructing a walkway.
-However on an in-leaf shrub it’s harder to see what needs to be cut.
+You can prune shrubs at any time of year if it’s necessary - for example, to remove broken branches or diseased wood, or to remove growth that is obstructing a walkway - but on an in-leaf shrub it’s harder to see what needs to be cut so now is a good time to get the job done.

 Sow Sweet Peas